<img alt="" src="http://www.sugh8yami.com/145014.png" style="display:none;">

 (This would also be a good time to note the importance of cleaning your gutters to ensure there is no water flow directly off a roof, deck, or downspout onto your hardscape surface!)

 We recently put together the ultimate outline to help you ensure your hardscape surface can withstand the elements: A Surefire Plan To Protect Against Paver Sand Erosion.
 In this plan, we talk about our Gator brand polymeric sands and how they’re specifically formulated to stand up against erosion.
-The erosion or washout test proves this … see it right here in this compelling video.

 Joint Failure